Complexity of Computing the Shapley Value in Games with Externalities: Preliminaries

-Let us provide intuition behind these definitions.
-All values except for MY-value can be interpreted as a composition of two functions: first function maps a game with externalities to a game without externalities and the second function applies the original Shapley value.
-In the case of MQ-value and EF-value, the mapping is obtained simply by taking a value of each coalition from one specific partition.
-In turn, HY-value and SS-value for every coalition take a weighted average over all partitions it is in; the difference is HY-value assigns greater weights to partitions with more coalitions, while SS-value---to partitions with larger coalitions.
-Finally, weights of MY-value comes from the inclusion-exclusion principle caused by a strong carrier property.
+\end{description} The MQ-value looks only at the value of coalition $S$ in a partition in which all other players form one coalition.
+In turn, the EF-value (independently proposed by \citeA{DeClippel:Serrano:2008}) looks only at the value of coalition $S$ in a partition in which all other players form singleton coalitions.
+As a result, MQ-value and EF-value are equivalent to the Shapley value of a game without externalities defined for every coalition $S \subseteq N$ as $\hat{g}(S) = g(S, \{S,N\setminus S\})$ in the case of MQ-value and $\hat{g}(S) = g(S, \{S\} \cup \{\{i\} : i \in N \setminus S\})$ in the case of EF-value.

-See Table~\ref{table:esv} for an example.
-In each row, we marked cells that will be most important in our complexity results.
+The MQ-value and the EF-value ignore values of most embedded coalitions.
+In turn, the HY-value and the SS-value for every coalition take a weighted average over all partitions it is in; the difference is the HY-value assigns greater weights to partitions with more coalitions, while the SS-value---to partitions with larger coalitions: \begin{description} \item [Hu-Yang value (HY-value)] \cite{Hu:Yang:2010} of player $i$ in game $g$ is defined as